Partial profiles of quasi-complete graphs: Introduction

-Let $H\sb{1}, H\sb{2}, H\sb{3}, \dots $ be a fixed sequence of all non-isomorphic graphs.
-Given a graph $G$, the \emph{profile} of $G$ (or \emph{Lov\'asz vector} of $G$) is the sequence of non-negative integers $(n\sb{1}, n\sb{2}, n\sb{3}, \dots )$, where $n\sb{i}=hom(H\sb{i}, G)$.
-The Lov\'asz vector was introduced in \cite{ll} to prove that graphs with the same Lov\'asz vectors are isomorphic modulo twins.
+Let $(H\sb{1}, H\sb{2}, H\sb{3}, \ldots )$ be a fixed sequence of all non-isomorphic graphs.
+Given a graph $G$, the \emph{profile} of $G$ (or \emph{Lov\'asz vector} of $G$) is the sequence of non-negative integers $(n\sb{1}, n\sb{2}, n\sb{3}, \ldots )$, where $n\sb{i}=\hom(H\sb{i}, G)$.
+Lov\'asz \cite{ll} introduced the profile of a graph in order to prove that graphs with the same profile are isomorphic modulo twins.
 We use the term \emph{partial profile} of a given graph since we only calculate a subsequence (albeit infinite) of the $n\sb{i}$'s.

-For each graph $G$, the chromatic polynomial of $G$, $\chi\sb{G} (m)$, is the number of homomorphisms from $G$ to the complete graph, $K\sb{m}$, for each $m$ greater than or equal to the chromatic number of $G$, $\chi\sb{G}(m)=hom(G, K\sb{m})$ (\cite{dkt}).
+For each graph $G$, the chromatic polynomial of $G$, $\chi\sb{G} (m)$, is the number of homomorphisms from $G$ to the complete graph, $K\sb{m}$, for each $m$ greater than or equal to the chromatic number of $G$, $\chi\sb{G}(m)=\hom(G, K\sb{m})$ \cite{dkt}.
 As such, all the known chromatic polynomials evaluated at a specific positive integer $m$, provide a partial profile of the complete graph $K\sb{m}$.

-We believe that the enumeration of graph homomorphisms to a given graph is an interesting problem in itself to which not much attention has been devoted - except for the chromatic polynomials (when regarded as noted above) of a few families of graphs and some other calculations (\cite{hell, dkt}).
-In this article we take as target graphs the quasi-complete graphs i.e., graphs obtained from complete graphs by removing one edge.
-We enumerate graph homomorphisms to these graphs from some graphs (complete graphs, quasi-complete graphs, paths, cycles, wheels and broken wheels) i.e., we provide formulas for the calculation of the numbers of these homomorphisms in terms of the numbers of vertices of the source and target graphs.

-The availability of such formulas may aid in the characterization and/or the identification of graphs, leaning on Lov\'asz' result mentioned above (\cite{ll}).
-Furthermore, it may help supporting or providing counter-examples to the Reconstruction Conjecture (\cite{borgs}).